tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: In Splatoon 2, who are the members of Off The Hook?
-- **Correct Answer:** Pearl ô Marina
+- **Correct Answer:** Pearl & Marina
-- Callie ô Marie
+- Callie & Marie
-- Diamond ô Aquamarina
+- Diamond & Aquamarina
-- DJ Octavio ô Crusty Sean
+- DJ Octavio & Crusty Sean

 ### Q: In Splatoon, the Squid Sisters are named Tako and Yaki.